 If you ever have any health concerns regarding your baby, it is always reassuring to find a cause and a solution.

-Often times, your worries will be just that — worries.
-There may be times, however, where you notice something and are able to catch it before it become a real issue.
+Often your worries will be just that — worries.
+There may be times, however, where you notice something and can catch it before it becomes a real issue.

 If you notice blood or mucus in your baby’s stool, it is safe to say you are going to want to get to the bottom of it.

 If your baby’s diaper looks like it has been covered in slime, that is probably mucus.
 Greenish stool with shiny strings means that mucus is present.

 There can be a very simple explanation for this, or there can be other underlying issues.

 If your baby is exceptionally drooly, the mucus in the stool could have occurred from undigested mucus that was in the saliva.

 If you are breastfeeding your baby, there is a chance your baby is getting too much foremilk and not enough hindmilk.